 The method for identifying Focus Schools continues logically from the methodology for identifying Reward and Priority Schools.
-Title I high schools with graduation rates less than 60% for 3 consecutive years are included, regardless of letter grade.
+Title I high schools with graduation rates less than 60% for 3 consecutive years are included, regardless of letter grade, excluding alternative schools.
 As such, all schools with graduation rates of less than 60% are identified as either Priority or Focus Schools.
 The remaining Focus Schools are those with the largest achievement gaps, both 1) schools with a low achieving subgroup not making significant progress, and 2) schools with the largest gaps between the percent of students passing AIMS among the bottom quartile and top 50% of students.
 Arizona defined the low achieving subgroup as the students identified as the bottom quartile in the A-F Letter Grade calculations.
+For alternative schools, the low achieving subgroup was defined as those students not proficient on AIMS in mathematics or in reading.
 The criteria for Focus Schools is summarized below: